Macaulay2/Workshop-2017-Berkeley/conference.md

 I report on work of two of my students: Christian Bopp and Michael Hoff.
 Given a curve C of genus g together with a rational function f:C -> P^1 of degree d the canonical model lies on a rational normal scroll X, and the resolution of O_C as an O_X module is build with certain vector bundle N_i on P^1.
 It is interesting to ask whether the splitting type of the N_i is balanced for a general pair (C,f), since then jump loci lead to interesting subspaces of the Hurwitz scheme H_{g,d}.
 By experiment Bopp and Hoff discovered that the second syzygy bundle N_2 is not balanced for (g,d)=(9,6) for finite fields.
 In the talk I will explain how their proof in characteristic zero builds upon a moduli space of certain lattice polarized K3 surfaces.

+* Alexandra Seceleanu - Polynomial growth for Betti numbers

+It is well known that the asymptotic patterns of the Betti sequences of the finitely generated modules over a local ring R reflect the structure of R. For instance, these sequences are eventually zero if and only if R is regular  and they are eventually constant if and only if R is a hypersurface.
+We consider the problem of characterizing the rings R such that every R-module has Betti numbers eventually given by a single polynomial.
+We give necessary and sufficient conditions for R to have this property.
+In some important cases, for example when R is homogeneous, these conditions coincide and therefore characterize R.

+This is joint work with Lucho Avramov and Yang Zheng.